Akshat-Jaiswal-8/GameHub/README.md

-# Twitch Clone
+# GameHub

-A feature-rich clone of Twitch built using modern web technologies.
-This project replicates the core functionalities of Twitch, including live streaming, chat, and user authentication.
+A feature-rich online streaming platoform built using modern web technologies.
+This project replicates the core functionalities of Twitch, including authentication, live streaming, chat, managing the community.

 ## Table of Contents